davea42/libdwarf-regressiontests/README.md

 github the libdwarf source is in a directory named libdwarf-code.

+## Testing command options

 Configure options:
---disable-libelf
-  (libelf is for dwarfgen build and dwarfgen tests)

     --enable-libdwarf=/path/to/libdwarf-code

-  (instead of defaulting to whichever of code or libdwarf-code exists in parallel with the regressiontests source)
+Use --enable-libdwarf  when the libdwarf/dwarfdump source tree is not in parallel with the regressiontests source tree.

---enable-shared
+    --enable-shared --disable-libelf --disable-static

-  (using libdwarf-0.so, not libdwarf.a)
+Use when generating and testing shared-library libdwarf-0.so instead of the default archive library libdwarf.a.

 ## Running the 18000 tests